dsierra1974/google-connectors-suite/gmail-connector/README_gmail.md

-Mule Google Calendar Connector
+Mule Gmail Cloud Connector
 =========================

-This connector will allow you to manipulate the calendar on the google apps service.
+This connector will allow you to access your Gmail account vi IMAP using basic authentication or OAuth2

 Installation and Usage
 ----------------------